-Fettuccine Alfredo for Two is the easiest date night recipe around, yet it still feels luxurious and indulgent.
+Fettuccine Alfredo for Two is so easy to make in just 15 minutes, yet it still feels luxurious and indulgent.
 This version has garlic in the sauce and is super customizable – add in broccoli, shrimp, or chicken.
-It says ‘I love you’ in the most delicious way possible.
+Easily double it for a family, too.

 If you love all things cheesy, creamy, and pasta, then you’re in the right place.